UD1416/Ahmedabad_CityMatrix/README.txt

 If the script runs slow cross check poll time for each component, or check network stability.

-This project has taken inspiration and understanding from MIT Media Lab projects at Senseable CityLab.
+This project has taken inspiration and understanding from MIT Media Lab projects at City Science Group.

 Check out Media Lab GITHub by Ryan, Link attached below, https://github.com/popabczhang/CityMatrixGH